Kyriosity/read-write/README+/.net/README+/a.review/cs-malpractice.md

 ## Dynamic and ExpandoObject

 Any use for casting, call of props, and methods on them breaches the C# type approach.
-Though could be a valid workaround for return values of methods, which throw only, to be used in ternary expressions.
+Though it could be a valid workaround for return values of methods, which throw only, to be used in ternary expressions.

 ## Dubious `sealed`